AmaanWanie/ai-tutor/Readme.md

-Frontend README.md

-# PDF QnA App - Frontend
+# PDF QnA App

 ## Overview
-This is the frontend of the PDF QnA application, built with React and Tailwind CSS.
+This is the PDF QnA application, built with React and Tailwind CSS.
 It allows users to upload PDFs and ask questions about their content.

 ## Features
 - Upload a PDF file.